Introduction

 Who created this money-making racket?
 Inquiring minds want to know!
 How can you, dear reader, avoid that scheme?
 Let me preach on.

 Mrs. Appalachian Irishman and I live in a fairly rural area of northeast Knox County.
 We have an acre of ground, in a small subdivision.
 Street lights don't bother the view.
-We have seen, every year, since 2003, the synchronous lighting bug show -- in our own back yard!
+We have seen every year, since 2003, the synchronous lighting bug show -- in our own backyard!
 It's great!
-If family and friends come over, then we don't charge them to watch the show!
+If family and friends come over, we don't charge them to watch the show!
 No lottery ticket is required.

-If you are a city dweller, then I suggest that you find some country friends, who will invite you to their yard, to watch the lightning bug show!
+If you are a city dweller, I suggest that you find some country friends, who will invite you to their yard, to watch the lightning bug show!
 Being country, they won't charge you.
-I'd suggest that you move out of that city, to a quiet place in the country, of course.
+Of course, I'd suggest that you move out of that city, to a quiet place in the country.

 I still wonder who created the money-making racket, in the Great Smoky Mountains National Park.
 I ain't a betting man, but I'd bet a crisp and fairly worthless dollar bill that other locations are doing the same.
-They're just taking money from folks, who don't have any common sense, y'all!
+Y'all, they're just taking money from folks, who don't have any common sense!

 The Couch Spring